• Skip to primary navigation

 BSN and Nurse Practitioner Wound Care Certification Courses

 Any nurse with a bachelor’s degree in nursing or any nurse practitioner will receive 57 hours for completing the BSN wound care certification course or the NP wound care certification course.
 This course builds upon existing advanced education and will provide invaluable wound care knowledge to integrate into practice.
-As we discussed earlier, we recommend BSNs and Nurse Practitioners pursue either the CWCN® certification or the CWS® certification.
-The CWS® Certified Wound Specialist certification provides a stronger differentiation.
-The CWS® certification is valid for ten years, the CWCN® is valid for 5.
-These two are the only accredited certification options available for BSNs or NPs.
+We recommend BSNs and Nurse Practitioners pursue the CWCN® certification, the CWS® certification, or the WCC® certification.
+The CWS® Certified Wound Specialist certification provides the strongest differentiation.
+The CWS® wound care certification is valid for ten years, the CWCN® and WCC® certifications are valid for five years.

 Other Wound Care Courses Available